bizoton19/alex.salomon/content/posts/test-drive-of-venes-tech-stack.md

 {{</ highlight >}}

+This elasticsearch query performs a search where the word *fire* is present, the `"match": {
+                    "_all": "fire"
-This elasticsearch query performs a search where the word *fire* is present, the `match all` directive tells elasticsearch to looks for *fire* in every field in the document that has text data and then perform a filter on the result where the only data that gets return are of type "neissreport" AND are between 1970 and 2009.
+                }` directive tells elasticsearch to looks for *fire* in every field in the document that has text data and then perform a filter on the result where the only data that gets return are of type "neissreport" AND are between 1970 and 2009.
 The data is then sorted by type and artifact date.
 Then an aggregation is also returned, it retrieves the number of indexed documents that meet all the conditions of the aggregation (grouping)
 If you are familiar with `SQL` then this would sort of be :
 ```sql
 SELECT [fields] FROM index_name